 Despite promises of extensive content libraries, users consistently find that TVMob’s actual offerings fall short of expectations.
 Popular channels frequently don’t work, and advertised content often isn’t actually available when users try to access it.

 The app’s content sources change unpredictably, meaning shows or channels that work today might not work tomorrow.
-You cannot depend on TVMob for consistent entertainment because of its unreliability.
+You cannot rely on TVMob for consistent entertainment due to its unreliability.

 Why Users Consider TVMob Despite Problems